ShawnMcCool/modeling-kata-november-tic-tac-toe/README.md

 - Player names are unique identifiers.
 I don't want to properly deal with identity.
 - Player order is randomized on game start.
 - First mark played is always X.
+- Event dispatch is sequential, so no concern for messages out of order or duplicated.